 Fuller-Osborne Company

-In 1901, Henry C. Fuller and his son-in-law George Teel Osborne expanded operations of the Linn Manufacturing Company with a new associated business called the Fuller-Osborne Company which they financed by raising $20,000 of capital through the sale of stocks.
+In 1901, Henry C. Fuller and his son-in-law George Teel Osborne expanded operations of the Linn Manufacturing Company with a new associated business called the Fuller-Osborne Company.
 The new company had several business interests including real estate, newspaper printing and a greenhouse operation on Elm Street but their largest business operation was in clothing production.
 Henry’s brother-in-law Thomas A. Linn would also take part ownership in the company by 1902.

 Among the Fuller-Osborne Company’s numerous business ventures, the largest and most successful was the Fuller-Osborne Manufacturing Company which produced skirts and various other clothing items.
 Production operations were moved into the new 3 story building built behind the new woolen mill in 1900 as noted in a Pittsfield Advertiser article from December 12, 1901: “The entire third floor of the new mill contains the plant of the Fuller-Osborne Manufacturing Company, which is doing an extensive business in manufacturing of ready-made clothing, ladies’ capes, skirts and other lines of goods of this character.”